-It should be noted that alcohol plays a role in many of the crimes that are committed in the state of Oklahoma.
-In fact, according to Oklahoma State Bureau of Investigation, just under 25 percent of adult arrests were alcohol-related in 2017.
+Alcohol plays a role in many crimes committed in the state of Oklahoma.
+The Oklahoma State Bureau of Investigation reports that in 2017, just under 25 percent of adult arrests had an alcohol-related connection.

 Almost 19 percent of all arrests in Tulsa County were alcohol-related.

 According to information from the Oklahoma Department of Mental Health and Substance Abuse Services, 40 percent of Oklahoma high school students are current drinkers, with 20 percent had their first drink before the age of 13.
 In fact, in 2009, kids under the age of 21 consumed 20 percent of all alcohol sold in Oklahoma.

 Unfortunately, underage drinking increases the chances of a number of significant health consequences.
 For instance, people who start drinking before the age of 15 are five times as likely to develop a dependence on alcohol later in life than people who begin drinking at or after turning 21.
 Similarly, younger teens who start drinking are more likely to engage in harmful behaviors.
 According to the Center for Disease Control and Prevention, young drivers are 17 times more likely to die in a car crash when alcohol is involved.
 Also, teens who binge drink are more than 63 times as likely to use cocaine than teens who don’t drink.